WLCF-LD

-WLCF-LD (channel 45) is a low-power television station in Decatur, Illinois, United States, owned and operated by the Christian Television Network (CTN).
+WLCF-LD (channel 45) is a low-power religious television station in Decatur, Illinois, United States, owned by the Christian Television Network (CTN).
 The station's transmitter is located north of Oreana, Illinois.
 WLCF-LD offers 24-hour religious programming, much of which is produced either locally or at the CTN home base in Clearwater, Florida.

 CTN acquired WLCF from another religious broadcaster, Believers Broadcasting Corporation, in February 2008.

 Subchannels

 The station's signal is multiplexed: